litmuschaos/litmus/mkdocs/docs/experiments/categories/gcp/gcp-vm-disk-loss.md

     -  Ensure that the Litmus Chaos Operator is running by executing <code>kubectl get pods</code> in operator namespace (typically, <code>litmus</code>).If not, install from <a href="https://v1-docs.litmuschaos.io/docs/getstarted/#install-litmus">here</a>
     -  Ensure that the <code>gcp-vm-disk-loss</code> experiment resource is available in the cluster by executing <code>kubectl get chaosexperiments</code> in the desired namespace.
 If not, install from <a href="https://hub.litmuschaos.io/api/chaos/master?file=charts/gcp/gcp-vm-disk-loss/experiment.yaml">here</a>
     - Ensure that your service account has an editor access or owner access for the GCP project.
-    - Ensure the target disk volume to be detached should not be the root volume its instance.
+    - Ensure that the target disk volume is not a boot disk of any VM instance.
     - Ensure to create a Kubernetes secret having the GCP service account credentials in the default namespace.
 A sample secret file looks like:

         ```yaml